Mt. Brighton Adaptive Sports

 Jim Munson

 Jim is a founding member of Mt.
-Brighton Adaptive Sports and is currently serving as board president.
+Brighton Adaptive Sports.
 Jim is also a founding member of TAASC now Adapted Sports Connection (ASC).
 “I have been so fortunate to learn from an incredible group of like minded people.
 Adapted sports changed my life and now the joy that comes with helping others experience the life changing thrill of skiing is what it’s all about!”
 Jim is a graduate of Wright State University in Dayton, Oh.
 He currently lives in Howell Mi.

 Michael Waning